vijeycreative/XQAOA-Dataset/README.md

 ## Usage and Citation

-Please consider citing our paper [An Expressive Ansatz for Low-Depth Quantum Optimization](https://arxiv.org/abs/2302.04479) if you find this repository useful and use it in your research for benchmarking purposes.
+Please consider citing this repository and our paper [An Expressive Ansatz for Low-Depth Quantum Optimization](https://arxiv.org/abs/2302.04479) if you find this repository useful and use it in your research for benchmarking purposes.